slds-lmu/yahpo_gym/README.md

 The underlying software with additional documentation and background can be found [here](https://github.com/pfistfl/yahpo_gym/tree/main/yahpo_gym).
 See the [module Documentation](https://pfistfl.github.io/yahpo_gym/) for more info.

+- **Problem Variety**: Optimization problems in YAHPO Gym stem from diverse Hyperparameter Optimization scenarios on tabular as well as image data
+- **Multi-Fidelity**: Allows for simulating low-fidelity approximations to the real target values to simulate multi-fidelity HPO.
+- **Multi-Objective**: Benchmarks usually contain multiple objectives: performance metrics, runtime and memory consumption allowing for multi-objective HPO.

 YAHPO Gym distinguishes between `scenarios` and `instances`.
 A `scenario` is a collection of `instances` that share the same hyperparameter space.
 In practice, a `scenario` usually consists of a single algorithm fitted on a variety of datasets (= `instances`).